apache/reef/README.md

 ```
 Note that these methods return new Injector objects.
 Tang Injectors are immutable, and the original Injector is not modified by these calls.

-A final method, _getNamedParameter()_, is sometimes useful when dealing with instances of objects used for Tang injections.
-Unlike getInstance(), which performs a normal injection, getNamedParameter() instantiates an object in the same way as it would during an injection, as it prepares to pass a configuration parameter to a constructor (note that whether a new instance of the parameter is instantiated for each constructor invocation is not specified by the Tang API, so while the object returned likely ".equals()" the one that would be passed to a constructor, it may or may not "==" it.
+A final method, `getNamedParameter()`, is sometimes useful when dealing with instances of objects used for Tang injections.
+Unlike `getInstance()`, which performs a normal injection, `getNamedParameter()` instantiates an object in the same way as it would during an injection, as it prepares to pass a configuration parameter to a constructor (note that whether a new instance of the parameter is instantiated for each constructor invocation is not specified by the Tang API, so while the object returned likely `.equals()` the one that would be passed to a constructor, it may or may not `==` it.

 Child injectors
 ---------------